Six Possible Reasons Why You Have Irregular Periods

 6. Nutritional deficiencies

-A diet poor in antioxidants, vitamins, minerals, and probiotics can increase levels of cortisol and lead to disorders like hypothyroidism and adrenal fatigue.
+Nutritional deficiencies may also affect the proper functioning of the thyroid and adrenal glands.
+A diet poor in antioxidants, vitamins, minerals, and probiotics may increase cortisol levels and lead to disorders like hypothyroidism and adrenal fatigue.

 High cortisol levels do not just increase stress, however.
-They also inhibit the activity of many important hormones, including those in charge of sexual activity.
+They may also inhibit the activity of many important hormones, including those in charge of sexual activity.

 At the first sign of menstrual irregularity, it’s crucial to make sure to eat a wide variety of highly nutritious food.